VillagerUnknown/VillagerCoin/README.md

 **Additional Notes**

+* Trades are modified for both vanilla and modded Villagers.
 * Bundles have been changed to display their progress as "N/5000" in addition to the vanilla "N/64".
 1 stack of coins essentially equals 1 item in the bundle.
+* This mod will change the significance of farms.
+Iron and Gold farms will be more rewarding than a crop farm or melon and pumpkin farm.
+* Manually mining for diamonds and emeralds, or exploring through structures, may be more profitable than any farm.
+* Piglins might try to steal your Gold Villager Coins.

 **Options**